 Are you a prospective theatre major with an interest in behind-the-scenes action?

-Earn a B.A. in Theatre with a concentration in Technical Theatre at Rider
+Earn a B.A. in Theatre with a concentration in Technical Theatre

 Our new Technical Theatre program offers well-rounded training in all aspects of technical, stage management and design expertise.
 Develop an understanding and mastery of skills needed for work in local community, regional and professional theater in such careers as: